 There are two convenient ways in which a foreign company can establish its presence on the Swiss market.
 One of them is to establish a branch in Switzerland and the other is to open a subsidiary.
 The choice belongs to the mother company abroad and it depends on a series of factors, such as liability, taxation or company management issues.

 The choice to open a company in Switzerland

 should be well assessed and our team of experts

 depends on the degree of autonomy the new business structure needs to have in relation to the parent company.
 The most important particularity of the Swiss branch

 A Swiss branch

-.
-Unlike a subsidiary, the branch is easier to incorporate and does not require a minimum share capital.
-Double taxation treaties can favour the taxation of branches in Switzerland
+is easier to incorporate and does not require a minimum share capital.
+Double taxation treaties can favor the taxation of branches in Switzerland

 .
 Our company registration experts in Switzerland